Japan PM sacks 4th minister to patch up scandal-hit Cabinet

 TOKYO (AP) — Japan’s Prime Minister Fumio Kishida on Tuesday dismissed his fourth minister in two months to patch a scandal-tainted Cabinet that has raised questions over his judgment of staff credentials.

-Kenya Akiba, minister in charge of reconstruction of Fukushima and other disaster-hit areas, has faced allegations of mishandling political and election funds and of having murky ties to the Unification Church, whose cozy political ties and practices surrounding followers’ huge donations have raised controversy.
+Kenya Akiba, minister in charge of reconstruction of Fukushima and other disaster-hit areas, has faced allegations of mishandling political and election funds and of ties to the Unification Church, whose practices and huge donations have raised controversy.

 “I have made a heavy decision and submitted my resignation,” Akiba told reporters after meeting with Kishida.
-He repeated that he has never violated any law in relation to the issues for which he has been criticized.
+He repeated that he has never violated any law in relation to the issues for which he has been criticized and that he was resigning because he didn’t want to trouble the party or stall parliamentary debate because of his presence in the Cabinet.

 Kishida tapped former reconstruction minister Hiromichi Watanabe as a replacement.
 Watanabe’s appointment was to be official after a palace ceremony.